MicrosoftDocs/azure-devops-docs/docs/artifacts/symbols/debug-with-symbols-visual-studio.md

 [!INCLUDE [](../includes/availability-symbols.md)]

 Symbol servers enable debuggers to automatically retrieve the correct symbol files without knowing product names, build numbers or package names.
-To learn more about symbols, read the [concept page](../concepts/symbols.md).
+These files contain useful information for the debugger and generally have the `PDB` extension.

 ## Add the symbol server to Visual Studio